up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## Install community firmware

-As a prerequisite to masquerading with the WAS-110, the community firmware is necessary; follow the steps outlined in the community firmware installation guide:
+Although, not strictly necessary for AT&T, the community firmware is highly recommended for masquerading with the WAS-110 and used for the remainder of this guide.
+To install the community firmware, follow the steps outlined in the community firmware installation guide:

 [Install 8311 community firmware on the BFW Solutions WAS-110](install-8311-community-firmware-on-the-bfw-solutions-was-110.md)